-As of March 2007, the Louisiana Institute for Building Technology and Safety (LA IBTS) had deployed 78 personnel to assist with code inspections, plan evaluations, code permitting, and training in the 11 parishes most impacted by Hurricanes Katrina and Rita: Orleans; Jefferson; St. Bernard; St. Tammany; Calcasieu; Plaquemines; Vermillion; Terrebonne; Cameron; Washington; and Iberia.
+During the second quarter of 2007, the Louisiana Institute for Building Technology and Safety (LA IBTS) continued to deploy personnel to assist with code inspections, plan evaluations, code permitting, and training in the 11 parishes most impacted by Hurricanes Katrina and Rita: Orleans; Jefferson; St. Bernard; St. Tammany; Calcasieu; Plaquemines; Vermillion; Terrebonne; Cameron; Washington; and Iberia.
 Based on Memorandums of Understanding entered into by the Department of Public Safety (DPS), these personnel are currently deployed in ten of the eleven parishes and in 12 separate cities.
 Although Iberia Parish has yet to request assistance, one of its municipalities has.
-Quarterly Slum & Blight and Urgent Need activities include, respectively: Plan Reviews - 179, 968; Building Inspections - 3319, 5395; Electrical Inspections - 4630, 6022; Mechanical Inspections - 0, 1188;
+This was only a six month contract, but because the parishes and cities are requesting assistance for at least another year, this contract has been extended.